llvm/llvm-project/llvm/docs/LibFuzzer.rst

   // fuzz_target.cc
   extern "C" int LLVMFuzzerTestOneInput(const uint8_t *Data, size_t Size) {
     DoSomethingInterestingWithMyAPI(Data, Size);
-    return 0;  // Non-zero return values are reserved for future use.
+    return 0;  // Values other than 0 and -1 are reserved for future use.
   }

 Note that this fuzz target does not depend on libFuzzer in any way